Leprous – Aphelion

 It’s actually quite funny to see that the Blaze Bayley-fronted era of the band, which was so scolded, in many ways still serves as inspiration and even backbone for Iron Maiden’s direction since Bruce Dickinson rejoined the band in 2000.

-The glorious return in from of 2000’s Brave New World is yet to be matched by the band’s subsequent releases, but after couple of very weak albums in second half of 00’s the band released rather strong Book Of Souls and here six years down the road, the band has just released the follow-up entitled Senjutsu.
+The glorious return in form of 2000’s Brave New World is yet to be matched by the band’s subsequent releases, but after a couple of very weak albums in second half of ’00s the band released rather strong Book Of Souls and here six years down the road, the band has just released the follow-up entitled Senjutsu.
 It’s another double album, but somewhat shorter than its predecessor.

-The gist of the title track and the album opener with is tribal drums and simple riff, could have been taken from Dickinson’s 1995 Balls to Picasso.
+The gist of the title track and the album opener, with is tribal drums and simple riff, could have been taken from Dickinson’s 1995 Balls to Picasso.
 It’s of course wrapped in all-things-Maiden, so it comes across as a classic Maiden song.
 The first single “Writing on the Wall” is the 70’s rock inspired rocker that screams of Bad Company and Jethro Tull.
-“Darkest Hour” is ballad in vein of “Wasted Time” and “2 AM” and with its +7 minute not a second too long.
-The only two shorter songs on the album “Stratego” and “Days of Future Past” are as energetic and catchy as anything they’ve done before.
+“Darkest Hour” is a ballad in vain of “Wasted Time” and “2 AM” and with its +7 minute, not a second too long.
+The only two shorter songs on the album, “Stratego” and “Days of Future Past” are as energetic and catchy as anything they’ve done before.

 www.ironmaiden.com